yeopee2/yeopee2.github.io/about/index.md

 ACM Conference on Human Factors in Computing Systems (<b>ACM CHI 2025</b>) <br> (To Appear) <br>

-### A picture is worth a thousand words?
+### <a href="https://dl.acm.org/doi/10.1145/3708359.3712087" target="_blank"> A picture is worth a thousand words?
 Investigating the Impact of Image Aids in AR on Memory Recall for Everyday Tasks <br>
 Lukianova Elizabeta, <b>Jae-Yeop Jeong</b>, and Jin-Woo Jeong <br>
 ACM Conference on Intelligent User Interfaces (<b>ACM IUI 2025</b>) <br> (To Appear) <br>